Enacted and Ratified on: 24 November 2019

-This is a copy of the official policy document found on our EUSA Society Profile.
+A copy of the official policy document can be found here.

 If you wish to make an internal complaint, please contact the Equality and Wellbeing Officer at geas.welfare [AT] gmail [DOT] com a member of the Geas Committee at geas.committee [AT] gmail [DOT] com.